Saske2201/SVN_Searcher/README.md

 - In the "About" tab, there are links to GitHub, where you can review all updates, as well as my email for suggestions on improving the software.

-IMPORTANT!!!

-I want to thank everyone who actively uses the program and helps improve it!

 # v2.0.1 (hotfix)